 Practice Mindfulness and Self-Compassion

-Mindfulness techniques, such as meditation and deep-breathing exercises, can help you stay present with your feelings without judgment.
-Coupled with self-compassion, mindfulness encourages an attitude of kindness towards oneself, recognizing that suffering is part of the human experience.
+Mindfulness techniques, such as meditation and deep‑breathing exercises, can help you stay present with your feelings without judgment.
+A comfortable Meditation Cushion can make sitting practice easier, while a Mindfulness Journal gives you a dedicated space to record insights and track progress.
+Coupled with self‑compassion, these tools encourage an attitude of kindness towards oneself, recognizing that suffering is part of the human experience.

 Reading more: